 Haven't we heard of Bismarck categorising Englishmen as "a nation of shop keepers" or for that matter Pakistanis generalising Indians as crooked banias?
-Aren't we aware of the symbols we employ at times to connote different states? - Yankee American or Uncle Sams, the Russian Bear, the Chinese dragon, the Indian elephant.
-More recently haven't we seen an eminent political scientist like Huntington (whom Edward Said would call an "inelegant thinker" and "clumsy writer") identifying (for him distinct) civilizational fault-lines at the international level.
+Aren't we aware of the symbols we employ at times to connote different states? - Yankee American or Uncle Sams, the Russian Bear, the Chinese dragon, the Indian elephant?
+Haven't we seen an eminent political scientist like Huntington (whom Edward Said would call an "inelegant thinker" and "clumsy writer") identifying (for him distinct) civilizational fault-lines at the international level?
 All this suggest that at a certain level, through informal communication, images about different cultures and their influence on human psyche are created.

 But these are largely external images and imply how cultures and civilizations are perceived by outsiders.
 Do they influence and condition behaviour of collectivities regarded as states/societies and cultures?
-Almost like transplanting Cooley's theory of "looking glass self" in the international context.
-Do they also determine interests, aspirations, ideological inclinations of states and nations (without implying any necessary coterminality between these two conceptual categories)?
-Are they susceptible to external influencelike globalisation, change in international security environment, hegemonic impositions?
+It is almost like transplanting Cooley's theory of "looking glass self" in the international context.
+Do they also determine interests, aspirations, ideological inclinations of states and nations (without implying any necessary co-terminality between these two conceptual categories)?
+Are they susceptible to external influence- like globalisation, change in international security environment, hegemonic impositions?
 Can we explain state behaviour from cultural perspective?
-Why in spite of the image of India as "pacifist" and "inscrutable", India and US could come together ignoring domestic opposition in both the countries?
-How can one explain the bilateral attempt at peace between India and Pakistan in spite of the sense of reflexive hostility between them?
+Why in spite of the image of India as "pacifist" and "inscrutable", the governments in India and US could come together ignoring domestic opposition in both the countries?
+How can one explain the episodic serious bilateral attempts at peace between India and Pakistan in spite of the sense of reflexive hostility between them?
 These are questions that one needs to ask to add rigour to theorisations in this field.

 One has to ask also whether the power elite in different states consider it in their interest to preserve national culture and identity.
 How do they define them?
 How do national cultures change over time and how it impacts the identity formation?
-Whether there are alternative identities competing for attention?
-How does one situate peripheral identities within multicultural societies in such a theoretical framework.(Hudson, 1997)
+Are there alternative identities competing for attention?
+How does one situate peripheral identities within multicultural societies in such a theoretical framework?
+(Hudson, 1997)